Eagles Draft Profile: CB Patrick Surtain II

 That year the Crimson Tide cruised to an SEC Championship and faced off with Heisman winner Kyler Murray and the Oklahoma Sooners in the College Football Semi-Finals.
 Up until that game, Patrick Surtain had not allowed a single touchdown or reception over 24 yards in 41 pass attempts thrown his way.

 However, the standout corner finally looked like a freshman in the 2018 Orange Bowl as the Sooners went after him 11 times to the tune of 9 catches for 133 yards and a touchdown.
-CeeDee Lamb did most of the damage in Surtain’s baptism by fire game, totaling 88 yards on 6 receptions and the lone touchdown reception surrendered by Surtain in 2018.
-He would end up conceding only three more touchdown receptions for the rest of his career at Alabama and never let up more than 60 receiving yards in a game.
+CeeDee Lamb did most of the damage in Surtain’s baptism by fire game, totaling 88 yards on 6 receptions and the only touchdown reception surrendered by Surtain in 2018.
+He would end up conceding just three more touchdown receptions for the rest of his career at Alabama and never let up more than 60 receiving yards in a game over the next two seasons.

 But maybe the most spectacular stat of Patrick Surtain’s unbelievable 2020 campaign was that he didn’t commit a single penalty all season long.
-Given his physical, press man-to-man style of coverage, no defensive holdings or DPIs surrendered in 13 straight games may be the most impressive feat of Surtain’s illustrious college career.
+Given his physical, press coverage style, no defensive holdings or DPIs surrendered in 13 straight games may be the most impressive feat of Surtain’s illustrious college career.

-The criticisms about Surtain’s game that you will hear during the draft process would be concerns about tackling and his speed to make up ground when he is unsuccessful in jamming the opposing receiver.
-The 6-foot-2, 203-pound cornerback relies on his physicality at the line of scrimmage to bump receivers off their initial route and uses the 5 yards of contact to his advantage.
+The criticisms about Surtain’s game that you will hear during the draft process would be concerns about his speed vertically when he is unsuccessful in jamming the opposing receiver.
+The 6-foot-2, 203-pound cornerback relies on physicality at the line of scrimmage to bump receivers off their initial route and uses the 5 yards of contact to his advantage.
 His 40-yard dash time will be highly anticipated for scouts, but starting for three years as an outside cornerback in the SEC requires some serious speed.

 When asked about the 2020 SEC Defensive Player of the Year, Nick Saban credits Surtain’s work ethic and dedication,